rorhug/tcal/README.md

 <img src="images/setup-mytcd.png" width="369" alt="exam event details in mac calendar">

-TODO find a screenshot of home UI logged in

-It provided:
+Once logged in, the home page provided:

 - The next few class times and venues
 - The ability to manually trigger a sync
 - A list of recent manual/auto attempts to sync, whether they succeeded and how many events were changed
 - The ability your friends by email

+[TODO find a screenshot of home UI logged in]

 When exam timetables came out in the Winter of 2016, I built a scraper for that too.
-This put each exam time, place, course code, student exam number and even your [seat number](#Reveal-seat-numbers) into your calendar.
+This put each exam time, place, course code, student exam number and even [seat number](#Reveal-seat-numbers) into your calendar.

 <img src="images/exam-event.png" width="270" alt="exam event details in mac calendar">